DO: Engage in Public Interest/Social Justice Work

 Clinics, externships, internships, volunteer projects....
 The terminology can be confusing but the goals are the same: these are all opportunities to expand your learning beyond the classroom and work directly with community members in need of assistance.
 Here are a few common ways to engage, through ATJI or otherwise:

-- ATJI Partnership Projects: ATJI in conjunction with community organizations houses several Partnership Projects including the Moderate Means Program, Foreclosure Mediation & Outreach Project, and Seattle University Youth Initiative Projects, Wayfind Microenterprise Clinic and Immigrant Detainee Justice Project.
+- ATJI Partnership Projects: ATJI in conjunction with community organizations houses several Partnership Projects including the Moderate Means Program, Foreclosure Mediation & Outreach Project, and Seattle University Youth Initiative Projects, and Wayfind Microenterprise Clinic.
 Through these projects you will volunteer, alongside several other SU law students.

 - Internships and Volunteer Projects: Volunteer directly with legal aid organizations, public sector agencies, or other community organizations (internships usually mean you are there regularly for an extended period of time).
 The ATJI Blog is a great resource to find public interest and social opportunities - volunteer and paid!